-Level 3 Risk - Elevated: Clear distress and disturbances may be evident and a threat has been made or is otherwise present.
-If the student's behaviour is assessed as a Level 3 risk, the Student-at-Risk Case Team will first determine whether Interim Measures are required to address any immediate risk to the Student-at-Risk, or the community.
+Level 3 Risk - Elevated: Clear distress and disturbances may be evident, and a threat has been made or is otherwise present.
+If the student's behaviour is assessed as a Level 3 risk, the Campus Assessment, Response, and Education Team will first determine whether Interim Measures are required to address any immediate risk to the Student at-Risk, or the community.

 Level 4 Risk - Severe: The information about a threat is consistent, plausible, or includes increasing detail of a plan (time and place etc.).
 The student may repeat the threat to multiple people or convince an individual that they are serious.
-At a level 4 risk, the Student-at-Risk Case Team will immediately convene to consider Interim Measures.
+At a level 4 risk, the Campus Assessment, Response, and Education Team will immediately convene to consider Interim Measures.

-The Student-at-Risk Case Team will recommend a campus wide notification be sent by the University President if there is a grave health or safety hazard to the public, and/or if there are compelling circumstances affecting the health or safety of an individual.
+The Campus Assessment, Response, and Education Team will consider recommending to the University President a campus wide notification if the circumstances warrant such action.
 If the President intends to warn the Brock Community, they will first attempt to notify the student to describe the contents of the forthcoming statement.

-Level 5 Risk - Extreme: The threat is consistent, plausible, or includes specific details of a plan (often with steps already taken).
-When a possible level 5 risk is identified, the Manager, Student Affairs will immediately schedule a meeting of the Student-at-Risk Case Team.
-The Student-at-Risk Case Team will normally meet within two working days to review the case and make recommendations on how to proceed.
+Level 5 Risk - Extreme: When a possible level 5 risk is identified, Student Affairs will immediately schedule a meeting of the Campus Assessment, Response, and Education Team.
+The Campus Assessment, Response, and Education Team will normally meet within two working days to review the case and make recommendations on how to proceed.

-Assessment of a level 5 risk triggers the University's duty to warn and to take action to protect the Student-at-Risk and/or others.
-Where the Student-at-Risk Case Team determines that a student's behaviour poses a grave health or safety hazard to the public, the Team will recommend to the University President that a notification be sent to all Brock University Community Members describing the risk in accordance with the University's obligations under privacy law.
-The University reserves the right to share information regarding the Student-at-Risk in order to address the immediate risk and the student's behaviour.
+Assessment of a level 5 risk triggers the University's duty to warn and to take action to protect the Student at-Risk and/or others, including recommending to the University President that a notification be sent to all Brock University Community Members describing the risk.
+The University reserves the right to share information regarding the Student at-Risk in order to address the immediate risk and the student's behaviour.
 If the President intends to warn the Brock Community, they will first attempt to notify the student to describe the contents of the forthcoming statement.